NOAA-EDAB/seaside/markdown/markdownCheatsheet.md

 # Math equations

 There are a great deal of options for mathematical equations (Greek letter, subscripts, superscripts, math symbols, fractions etc.).
 The mathematical typesetting is based on LaTeX.
-These are not part of the Markdown core specs but diffeent flavors of markdown have support for Equations, for example Rmarkdown.
-Here is small flavor: (You will need to `knit` in `Rmarkdown` or live preview in `Visual Studio Code` to see the rendered output)
+These are not part of the Markdown core specs but different flavors of markdown have support for Equations, for example Rmarkdown.
+Here is small flavor: (You will need to `knit` in `Rmarkdown` or live preview in `Visual Studio Code` to see the rendered output).
+Math equations will not render on GitHub as markdown files.

 ## Inline